Life After Spelman, Charting a Career to Success

 For juniors and seniors, the seven-week SWEPT series, an acronym for Spelman Women Empowered Through Professional Training, helps students develop skills that will bridge the gap between the classroom and professional workplace.

-And for students considering graduate or professional school, Spelman – in conjunction with Morehouse College and Clark Atlanta University – holds an annual recruitment fair with representatives from 200 graduate, law, medical and business schools.
+For students considering graduate or professional school, Spelman – in conjunction with Morehouse College and Clark Atlanta University – holds an annual recruitment fair with representatives from 200 graduate, law, medical and business schools.